domcleal/as_deprecation_tracker/README.md

 test` runs will then automatically raise errors for new occurrences.

-Re-run tests with `AS_DEPRECATION_RECORD=yes` to append new instances to the existing configuration file, if you wish to whitelist rather than fix them.
+Re-run tests with `AS_DEPRECATION_RECORD=yes` to append new instances to the existing whitelist file, if you wish to permit rather than fix them.

+Use `AS_DEPRECATION_WHITELIST=~/rails_engine` to set a different root directory or whitelist file to update, e.g. for a Rails engine.

 ### Whitelist configuration